dashpay/docs-platform/docs/tutorials/tui/index.md

-# Platform TUI
+# Terminal user interface (TUI)

-The Dash Platform Terminal User Interface (TUI) is a Rust-based user interface for interacting with Dash Platform in the terminal.
+The Dash Platform [Terminal User Interface (TUI)](https://github.com/dashpay/platform-tui) is a Rust-based application for interacting with Dash Platform in the terminal.
 Its purpose is to enable users to perform all actions permitted by Dash Platform, which, broadly speaking, means broadcasting state transitions and querying the network.
+The repository can be [cloned from GitHub](https://github.com/dashpay/platform-tui) and built according to the instructions found there.

 ## Main screen